jkalev/jekyll-now/_posts/2023-2-21-beasley hawlett.md

  Our rural community here in Dale, Houston and Henry counties still have an emotional scar from this heinous crime over two decades ago.

 What I know from the witnesses I've met is JB and Tracie were full of life, optimistic and positive celebrating JB's 17th birthday that evening.
-I met and became friends with one of the victims,JB Beasley's father and an entry in her diary revealed how she thought about love.
-So simple and beautiful how she says "fall in love easily, accept people the way they are" and ends with "stay in love longer".
+I met and became friends with one of the victim's father and an entry in her diary revealed how she thought about love.
+So beautiful how she says "fall in love easily, accept people the way they are" and ends with "stay in love longer".
 I wish we all could remember what JB knew when she was only 16.

 For one glorious summer they were beautiful, wild and free.
 I think that's how they would want to be remembered.